Discover Ollantaytambo: Inca History, Culture & Top Attractions

 Looking back towards the main Ollantaytambo fortress, the mountain, rocks, and terracing form the image of a mother llama with a young llama, apparently representing the myth of Catachillay, which relates to the water cycle and the Milky Way.

-The Sacred Valley of the Incas: Myths and Symbols (available in most Cusco bookshops), written by Cusco archaeologists Fernando and Edgar Salazar, is a helpful companion for identifying and interpreting the sites in this part of the valley.
+The Sacred Valley of the Incas: Myths and Symbols (available in most Cusco bookshops), written by Cusco archaeologists Fernando and Edgar Salazar, is a helpful companion for identifying and interpreting the sites in this valley.

 For a decent meal, it’s hard to beat El Albergue Ollantaytambo.
-It is only open to residents except by prior reservation, but its great cook’s food betrays a North American influence.
+It is only open to residents, except by prior reservation, but its great cooking betrays a North American influence.

 Several good cafés are also closer to the town center, particularly around the bridge at the top of Avenida Estacion (Ferrocarril) and in the central plaza.